 Hailey Home was borne from our passion for both home decor, and the environment.

 Balancing functionality with beauty is at the forefront of everything we do.
-Our handcrafted wooden cutting boards, serving trays, and drink coasters not only serve a practical use, providing an eco-friendly solution to food prep, they're also made with a conscious eye towards reducing plastic waste world-wide.
+Our handcrafted wooden products are not only practical, they provide an eco-friendly solution to food prep as well.
 At Hailey Home, we've made it our mission to create products that not only look good, but do good.

 We believe that there is always an alternative to plastic in the home.

-Unlike plastic, wood is a natural, zero-waste resource - completely renewable, environmentally sustainable, and naturally antibacterial.
+Unlike plastic, wood is a natural, zero-waste resource.
+It's completely renewable, environmentally sustainable, and naturally antibacterial.
 Wood cutting boards are easier to clean, knife marks can be easily sanded out, and the wood will last for a lifetime.
 Not to mention, beautiful to look at.

 Every time you choose a product made from natural materials like wood and slate instead of chemically-based products like plastic, you have made a conscious choice to reduce plastic waste in our oceans.
 Each time you make this choice, you've made a difference.